 Anna’s first year of soccer she wanted to score a goal so so bad, but game after game she just couldn’t do it.
 Finally Justin sat her down and said, “K chica, you just have to keep kicking and kicking until you kick the ball in the net.”

 He thought he was giving her a pep talk, but suddenly the whole sport became clear to Anna, “Oh that’s what a goal is?”
-What was once an abstract vague idea became concrete and she’s scored at least one goal in every game since (at least according to my slightly biased memory).
+What was once an abstract vague idea became concrete and she’s scored at least one goal in every game since.
 She did go through a brief period where she thought that kicking the ball counted as scoring, but we cleared it up again.

-In a similar vein, this is Max’s first season of soccer.
-He wouldn’t ever let his teammates touch the ball until, the wise father explained, “If your teammate scores a goal it counts for you too.”
-Again suddenly everything is clear.
+This is Max’s first season of soccer.
+He wouldn’t ever let his teammates touch the ball until, Justin explained, “If your teammate scores a goal it counts for you too.”
+Again suddenly everything was clear.
 Now he cheers when anyone on his team scores, and makes some small attempts at passing.

 Then there are the mundane cleaning chores that you think need no explanation.
 After all your kids have seen you do them their entire lives.
 The other day I asked Josh to put the food on the counters away.
 I later opened the fridge to see miscellaneous food in random places, including the cheese stuck in with the eggs, no wrapper on it whatsoever.
 Add that to my list: “You must put food in containers before you put them in the fridge.”

 “It is under no circumstances OK to wipe boogers on the walls” They reply to this one… “But you didn’t want me to eat it or wipe it on my clothes.”
 Why those are the only other two options I have no idea.